-- 1. The proposed Yerecoin Water Reserve should be gazetted under the Country Areas Water Supply Act 1947. - 2.
-Planning strategies should incorporate the management principles outlined in the Water and Rivers Commission's Land use compatibility in Public Drinking Water Source Areas (Appendix 1) and reflect the Priority 2 classification given to the Water Reserve. - 3.
-All development proposals in the Water Reserve that are likely to impact on water quality should be referred to the Water and Rivers Commission. - 4.
+- 1. The proposed modifications to the Carnarvon Water Reserve should be gazetted under the Country Areas Water Supply Act 1947. - 2.
+Planning strategies should incorporate the management principles outlined in the Water and Rivers Commission's Land Use Compatibility in Public Drinking Water Source Areas (Appendix 1) and reflect the Priority 1 classification given to the Water Reserve. - 3.
+Development proposals within the Water Reserve which are classified as 'restricted' or 'incompatible' (refer to Appendix 1) should be referred to the Commission for assessment.
+Development proposals in the Gascoyne River catchment area, upstream of the Water Reserve, that may have the potential to impact on the public groundwater supplies should also be referred to the Commission. - 4.
 Signs should be erected along the boundaries of the Water Reserve to define the reserve and promote public awareness of the need to protect water quality. - 5.
-A process should be put in place to address spillage of pollutants within the Water Reserve. - 6.
-A surveillance program should be established to identify incompatible land uses or potential contaminant threats within the Water Reserve. - 7.
-Nutrient and pesticide levels should be monitored to ensure drinking water quality criteria are not compromised. - 8.
+Incidents covered by WESTPLAN HAZMAT in the Carnarvon Water Reserve should be addressed through the following measures: - The Carnarvon Local Emergency Management Advisory Committee (through the Karratha Emergency Management District) being familiar with the location and purpose of the Carnarvon Water Reserve. - The locality plan for the Carnarvon Water Reserve being provided to the Fire and Rescue Services headquarters for the HAZMAT Emergency Advisory Team. - The HAZMAT Emergency Advisory Team must receive water quality protection advice during incidents in the Carnarvon Water Reserve. - Personnel dealing with WESTPLAN HAZMAT incidents in the area given ready access to a locality map of the Water Reserve and training to understand the potential impacts of spills on the groundwater resource. - 6.
+A management plan should be prepared to address storage and handling of fuel at the sand mining operation.
+Storage of fuel should not occur in any wellhead protection zone, and refuelling of plant equipment should be carried out in accordance with Water and Rivers Commission requirements.
+Sand mining operators should immediately report any spillage of fuel and oil. - 7.
+The annual environmental report outlining the operations, environmental management and rehabilitation work associated with sand mining within the Water Reserve should be referred to the Water and Rivers Commission for comment. - 8.
+A surveillance program should be established to identify and respond to any incompatible land uses or potential contaminant threats within the proposed Water Reserve. - 9.
 Implementation of these recommendations should be reviewed one year after this plan is endorsed.
 A full review of this protection plan should be undertaken approximately every five years.

-Implementation strategy
+Implementation Strategy

 No. Description Implemented by Timing 1.
-Gazettal of Water Reserve.
+Gazettal of reserve.
 Program Manager, Protection Planning (WRC).
-1999-2000 2.
-Incorporation into land planning strategies.
-Shire of Victoria Plains.
-Ongoing 3.
-Referral of development proposals: (i) WRC to provide the Shire of Victoria Plains with guidelines for referral of development proposals. (ii) referral of development proposals. (i) Program Manager, Protection Planning (WRC) (ii) Shire of Victoria Plains, Ministry for Planning, Department of Minerals and Energy and Department of Environmental Protection. (i) 1999-2000(ii) Ongoing 4.
-Erection of signs: (i) develop guidelines for signage. (ii) determine number and location of signs required. (iii) erect signs. (i) Program Manager, Protection Planning (WRC). (ii) Regional Manager, Mid-West Gascoyne (WRC) in consultation with WC. (iii) Regional Managers WRC & WC. (i) 1999-2000 (ii) 2000-01 (iii) To be arranged
+On completion of protection plan.
+2. Incorporation into land planning strategies.
+Shire of Carnarvon.
+Ongoing.
+3. Referral of development proposals: i.
+WRC to provide the Shire of Carnarvon with guidelines for referral of development proposals. ii. referral of development proposals. i.
+Program Manager, Assessment and Advice (WRC). ii.
+Shire of Carnarvon, Ministry for Planning, Department of Environmental Protection, Department of Minerals and Energy, Gascoyne Development Commission. i.
+1999-2000 ii.
+Ongoing.
+4. Erection of signs: i. development of guidelines for signage. ii. determine number and location of signs required. iii. erect signs. i.
+Program Manager, Protection Planning (WRC). ii.
+Regional Manager, Mid-West Gascoyne Region (WRC) / Regional Business Manager, Mid-West Region (WC). iii.
+Regional Manager, Mid-West Gascoyne Region (WRC) / Regional Business Manager, Mid-West Region (WC). i.
+1999-2000 ii.
+1999-2000 iii.
+To be determined.